-The Selsey Dementia-Friendly Community Project is sponsored and overseen by Selsey Community Forum (Registered Charity No: 1156460) through Selsey Community Watch at Penny Lane, 118 High Street, Selsey PO20 0QG.
+The Selsey Dementia-Friendly Community Project is sponsored and overseen by Selsey Community Forum (Registered Charity No: 1156460) which can be contacted at Selsey Care Shop, 121 High Street, Selsey PO20 0QB.

 Dementia is the result of damage to the brain which can be caused by a number of diseases, such as Alzheimer's, or a series of strokes.
 The symptoms of dementia depend on the particular disease and the affected parts of the brain - for that reason, people with dementia will be affected in different ways.
 However, the symptoms usually include: memory loss, misplacing things, problems with language, disorientation in time and place, and changes in personality.
 Dementia can strike anyone (including those pictured here) and is a wicked condition which can have a devastating impact on those affected, and particularly on their families and carers.